Rent control: Germany

 German rent regulation is found in the "Civil Code" (the Bürgerliches Gesetzbuch) in § 535 to § 580a.
 As common in German law, regulations are structured into an abstract, more general part that applies to all contracts of a certain type, followed by a more specific section for individual fields of application of this type of contract.
 Specific regulations for rental contracts governing apartments range from §§ 549 - 577a BGB.

 The German law differentiates between the rental price at the starting point of the contract and rent increases throughout the duration of the contract.
 Generally, the rental price at the starting point of the contract is determined by the contractual agreement between the parties.
 Only in designated regions with a strained housing market, the rental price at the beginning of the rental agreement are capped by law.
 Increases in the rental prices throughout the duration of a rental contract are required to follow a "rent level" (Mietspiegel), which is a database of local reference rent prices.
 This collects all rent prices of new rental contracts of the past four years, and landlords may only increase prices on their property in line with rents in the same locality.
 Usury Rents are prohibited altogether, so that any price rises above 20 per cent over three years are unlawful.

 Tenants may be evicted against their will through a court procedure for a good reason, and in the normal case only with a minimum of three months' notice.
 Tenants receive unlimited duration of their rental agreement unless the duration is explicitly halted.
 In practice, landlords have little incentive to change tenants as rental price increases beyond inflation are constrained.
 During the period of the tenancy, a person's tenancy may only be terminated for very good reasons.
 A system of rights for the rental property to be maintained by the landlord is designed to ensure quality of housing.
 Many states, such as Berlin, have a constitutional right to adequate housing, and require buildings to make dwelling spaces of a certain size and ceiling height.

 In 2020, Berlin implemented a rent freeze, which was unprecedented in the German housing market.
 It benefitted sitting renters, but it substantially reduced the supply of new housing, harming those looking for a dwelling.
 The rent freeze was repealed in 2021.

+Mexico

+Mexico City decreed a rent freeze in 1942, which continues today though by 1976 it affected less than 1% of homes in the city.
+In 1943, Puebla introduced an extraordinary tax on landlords increasing the rent and in Jalisco some rents were frozen in 1942.

+In February 1985, a new decree limited rent increase to 85 percent of minimum salary rise.